 General Pharmaceutical Council

-While a number of legitimate registered pharmacies provide online pharmacy services, there are also a number of suppliers operating from websites offering to sell medicines who have no professional qualifications or healthcare expertise.
+While a number of legitimate registered pharmacies provide professional online pharmacy services, there are also a number of suppliers operating from websites offering to sell medicines who have no professional qualifications or healthcare expertise, and these sites cannot use the logo.

 Unregulated pharmaceutical websites